-To enter XYFX Mode, do either of the following:
+To enter XYFX Mode, do any of the following:

-- Press Menu, and then tap XYFX. - Press XYFX (MPC X).
+- Press Menu, and then tap XYFX. - Press XYFX (MPC X) or Shift+Next Seq/XYFX (MPC One)

 When you first enter this mode in a project, you may be prompted to load XYFX to the program.
 Tap Insert XYFX to do this.